 What if teacher and parent scores disagree?
 This is common and informative.
 Explore why the scores differ - is the child's behaviour context-specific?
 Are there environmental factors (such as classroom demands or family stress) that explain the discrepancy?
 Both perspectives are valid data points.

-Can the SDQ be used for EHCP evidence?
+Can you use the SDQ for EHCP evidence?
 Yes.
-SDQ scores, especially when collected over time showing persistent difficulties despite intervention, provide useful quantitative evidence for EHCP applications.
-Combine with other assessment data and professional reports for the strongest possible case.
+SDQ scores show difficulties despite help, giving data for EHCP applications.
+Combine with other data and reports to strengthen the case.

-Is the SDQ suitable for autistic pupils?
-The SDQ can be used with autistic pupils, but interpret prosocial and peer relationship scores with caution.
+Is the SDQ suitable for autistic learners?
+The SDQ can be used with autistic learners, but interpret prosocial and peer relationship scores with caution.
 These scales reflect neurotypical social norms and may not accurately capture an autistic child's social competence.

 Further Reading